carlhub/sign-in/README.md

 - [x] Deployment

-## Additional features
+## Features

-You may implement additional features (not required) for improved grade scale:

 - Admin authentication before accessing the data table
-- Admin view has a page pagination
+- Admin view has a page with infinig scrolling
 - Form entry validation
 - Deploy the client on to a real tablet
 - Unit testing
-- Email firing off to a designated admin address when a visitor has signed in

 ## Visitor's View